master-basic/supervisor_config_creator/README.md

 # supervisor_config_creator
-Python Script to create config file for laravel  and put it on /etc/supervisor.d/ folder For Linux systems
+Python Script to create config file for laravel  and put it on /etc/supervisor.d/ folder.
+For Linux systems
-Log retention is 50Mb or 30 days.
+Log retention is 50Mb or 30 days. written in Python3. and as alternative there is Shell script too.